 As part of our overall commitment to providing leading edge comfortable care, Lake Forest Smiles uses the following technologies:

 TENS: An abbreviation for transcutaneous electrical neurostimulation, this treatment is used throughout the medical world to relax muscles through a series of low-frequency electrical impulses.
-In neuromuscular dentistry, a TENS unit can be applied to the muscles of the jaw, head, or neck—all of which can become aggravated when a person suffers from TMJ disorder.
+In physiologic dentistry, a TENS unit can be applied to the muscles of the jaw, head, or neck—all of which can become aggravated when a person suffers from TMJ disorder.
 This becomes quite a convenient tool to help TMJ patients find initial relief.
-An experienced neuromuscular dentist also can use TENS technology to stimulate muscle contraction, and determining the ideal resting position for the jaw.
+An experienced physiologic dentist also can use TENS technology to stimulate muscle contraction, and determining the ideal resting position for the jaw.

 Know the Signs of TMJ Disorder